 Selected by Anne Tucker and Del Zogg

-SELECTED ARTICLE PUBLICATIONS and RADIO INTERVIEWS
+SELECTED ARTICLE PUBLICATIONS and TV and RADIO INTERVIEWS

 2017: Community Impact Newspaper, by Beth Marshall, Marti Corn Captures History of Taming Through Photography